 Round speakers, because of their separate components, are able to provide superior sound quality than oval speakers.
 You get clean highs from the tweeters and very clean lows from the bass while the mid-range speakers take care of the medium frequencies.

-Since, each component only has to deal with a certain frequency range, so you get minimum distortion.
+Since each round speaker only has to deal with a specific audio frequency, you get minimum distortion.

-But their two main disadvantages are high costs and complex installation process.
-All of the components have to be fitted and tuned separately inside the car which makes the installation process very cumbersome and round speakers are also generally more expensive than oval speakers.
+Round speakers main disadvantages are high costs and complex installation processes.
+All of the components have to be fitted and tuned separately inside the car which makes the installation process more complex.
+Installing component (round) speakers are also generally more expensive than oval speakers.

-When it comes to oval speakers on the other hand, the sound quality is a bit inferior as compared to round speakers.
+When it comes to oval speakers, on the other hand, the sound quality can be inferior compared to round speakers.
 But that always comes down to audio preferences.

-If you are satisfied with a really decent sound quality, then oval speakers will work just fine for you.
-And since all of the components are built in a single unit, installing oval speakers is more convenient then round speakers and cheaper too.
+If you are satisfied with decent sound quality, then oval speakers will work just fine for you.
+And since all of the components are built in a single unit, installing oval speakers is more convenient than round speakers and cheaper too.

 Which gives the best sound quality?

-But in cars where space is at a premium for extra components, oval speakers will provide better sound quality because you won’t need to worry about tuning and placement of the components.
+But in cars where space is at a premium for extra components, installing upgraded oval coaxial speakers will provide better sound quality than factory-fitted speakers.

 Which gives the best bass?

-When it comes to bass, generally, round speakers will give you clearer and better bass than oval speakers.
+When it comes to bass, generally, component (round) speakers will give you clearer and better bass than coaxial (oval) speakers.

 What is a good example of both?

-Now, let’s look at some good round and oval speakers –
+Now, let’s look at some good round (component) and oval (coaxial) speakers –

-CT Sounds Meso 6.5 inch: These speakers are the best in the market for round speakers.
+CT Sounds Meso 6.5 inch: These speakers are among the best in the market for component speakers.
 They have a frequency range of 40Hz to 6kHz.
 The speakers have a rating of 120w RMS and 240W peak power in each pair with each speaker having a rating of 60W RMS and 120W peak power.
-The 2 ABS crossovers are awesome for directing sound of proper frequency to the correct drivers.
+The 2 ABS crossovers are awesome for directing the correct frequency to the correct speakers.

-Alpine Type-S SPS-410: The 4’’ speakers are perfect for your mid-range and high frequencies and handles the lows pretty well too.
-They have a peak power of 280W and RMS value of 90W.
+JBL GT0930 Premium: These 6’’x9″ speakers are perfect for delivering high, mid-range, and bass frequencies in one unit.
+They have a peak power of 600W and an RMS value of 200W for the pair.
 The build quality of the speakers is extremely high which means they’ll able to withstand high volume levels without distortion.
+Great speakers.

-As we have seen so far, round speakers are undisputedly a better option for sound quality.
-But when you bring in other factors like budget, installation complexities and space in the car for installation, sometimes oval speakers are a better fit if you only want a good sound quality and not bothered about the highs, lows and the mid-range frequencies.
-So, at the end, what is requirement?
-Round or oval speakers?
+As we have seen so far, round component speakers are undisputedly a better option for sound quality.
+But when you bring in other factors like budget, installation complexities, and space in the car for installation, sometimes oval coaxial speakers are a much better choice.